mythpool/docs/docs/how-get-public-ticket.md

 ## 💡 Tips

-- Public Pool tickets are **automatically distributed** based on your lottery participation — no need to buy them.
+- Public pool lottery tickets are manually collected by the system on the pool homepage based on your participation, and do not need to be purchased separately.
+- If you forget to collect the public pool lottery tickets, don't panic, you can come back to collect them at any time.
+The lottery tickets you collect will belong to the public pool of the day and the announcement pool of this week.